YanzheL/llzw/docs/source/products.rst

-id                  Integer   Product ID seller              String    Username of seller name                String    Name of this product introduction        String    Introduction of this product mainImageFiles      String[]  Hash values of product main images (max = 9).
+id                  Integer   Product ID seller              String    Username of seller name                String    Name of this product introduction        String    Introduction of this product.
+The content is defined by client's implementation. mainImageFiles      String[]  Hash values of product main images (max = 9).
 These files should be uploaded first. createdAt           Date      Creation time updatedAt           Date      Update time